We Were Soldiers Once – And Young:

 Icon Entertainment, 2002.

 When I was called for a pre-induction physical in January 1970, I told my cohort to resist.
 The draft board separated me.
-They were in and out in minutes.
+The other guys were in and out in minutes.
 It took 11 hours for me - 6:00 AM to 5:00 PM.
-I resisted at every station.
-I refused to cooperate.
+I argued, resisted, or refused at every station.
+I chose not to cooperate.
 Finally - as a result of previous heart surgery that never kept me from gym class - I was given a 1-Y. "What does that mean?"
 I asked.
 "If we are invaded, you will be drafted."
 I replied without thinking: "If we are invaded, I will volunteer."